 The quickest and easiest way to convert a WMA file to an MP3 file is to use an online converter.
 There are several great ones out there, but our favorite for this particular task is CloudConvert.
 Get your WMA files ready, then head to its homepage.

 Step 2: Upload your files

-Depending on your choice, you’ll be asked to select the files in question from its respective location.
+Depending on your choice, you’ll be asked to select the files in question from their respective location.
 Follow along with the on-screen instructions.

 Step 3: Choose your file format options

-For more advanced options, use the spanner icon.
-It lets you adjust the bitrate of your output file, the start and end point of your conversion, and a few other options.
+For more advanced options, you can also select the wrench icon.
+It lets you adjust the bitrate of your output file, the start and end points of your conversion, and a few other options.

 Step 4: Convert and download

-When you feel you’ve set all the options correctly, look to the bottom of the page.
-If you want the resulting MP3 to be transferred to your Dropbox or alternative cloud storage provider, select the appropriate button.
-If not or afterwards, select the big red Start Conversion button.
+When you feel you’ve set all the options correctly, select the big red Convert button.
 You’ll see the screen update with a timescale and loading bar for your conversion.